systemd/mkosi/mkosi.md

   *source* tree is enough to get the right image of your choice set up.
 Additionally if a `mkosi.default.d` directory exists, each file in it is loaded in the same manner adding/overriding the values specified in `mkosi.default`.
-The file format is inspired by Windows `.ini` files and supports multi-line assignments: any line with initial whitespace is considered a continuation line of the line before.
+If `mkosi.default.d` contains a directory named after the distribution being built, each file in that directory is also processed.
+The file format is inspired by Windows`.ini` files and supports multi-line assignments: any line with initial whitespace is considered a continuation line of the line before.
 Command-line arguments, as shown in the help description, have to be included in a configuration block (e.g.  "[Packages]") corresponding to the argument group (e.g. "Packages"), and the